franciscoxavier04/pm-BIM/docs/user-guide/work-packages/edit-work-package/README.md

 ### Internal comments (Enterprise add-on)
 > [!NOTE]
-> Internal comments are an Enterprise add-on and can only be used with Enterprise cloud or Enterprise on-premises.
+> Internal comments are an Enterprise add-on and can only be used with [Enterprise cloud](../../../enterprise-guide/enterprise-cloud-guide/) or [Enterprise on-premises](../../../enterprise-guide/enterprise-on-premises-guide/).
 An upgrade from the free Community edition is easily possible.

-UPDATE TEXT
+It is possible to leave comments that are only visible to a certain group of people.
+These are referred to as internal comments.

 ### @ notification (mention)